All Episodes

 And that's not a racist comment, by the way, when I say black and white difference.

-I don't Obama would think it is.
+Obama would think it is.

-And the drive-by's might.
+And the drive-bys might.

 They're going to be telling us what kind of toilet paper to wipe with after we poop.

-Well, that's true.
+Now that's true.

 That's right.

-They already do one sheet of toilet paper.
+They're already one sheet of toilet paper.

-What wacko that what what woman did?
+What woman did?

-Cheryl Crow.
+Cheryl Crowe.

 That's right.

-Cheryl Crow.
+Cheryl Crowe.

 Exactly right.